dmccreary/micropython-clocks-and-watches/docs/glossary.md

 **Example:** Using internal pull-up resistors with `Pin.PULL_UP` for button inputs.

+#### PWM
+Pulse Width Modulation - a technique for creating varying levels of brightness or speed by rapidly switching a signal on and off.

+#### PWM Audio
+Using Pulse Width Modulation to generate sounds and tones.

+**Example:** Creating alarm beeps and hourly chimes.

 #### Raspberry Pi Pico W
 A small, low-cost microcontroller board with built-in wireless capabilities, designed for learning and DIY projects.